skinny85/eol-blog/src/articles/2022/graal-truffle-tutorial-part-7-function-definitions.md

 }
 ```

-Suddenly, it *is* possible to access the variables before they are initialized,
+Suddenly, it *is* possible to access variables before they are initialized,
-so we need to correctly implement hoisting for all variable declarations,
+and so we need to correctly implement hoisting for all variable declarations,
-not just `var`.
+not just for `var`.

 ### Parsing a block of statements -- first loop